 - R Documents we may suggest you request before you sign contracts. - Condition rating 3 Defects that are serious and/or need to be repaired, replaced or investigated urgently.
-Failure to do so could risk serious safety issues or severe long-term damage to your property. - Condition rating 2 Defects that need repairing or replacing, but are not considered to be either serious or urgent.
+Failure to do so could risk serious safety issues or severe long-term damage to your property.
+Written quotations for repairs should be obtained prior to legal commitment to purchase. - Condition rating 2 Defects that need repairing or replacing but are not considered to be either serious or urgent.
 The property must be maintained in the normal way. - Condition rating 1 No repair is currently needed.
 The property must be maintained in the normal way. - NI Elements not inspected.

 The surveyor notes in the report if it was not possible to check any parts of the property that the inspection would normally cover.
-If the surveyor is concerned about these parts, the report tells you
+If the surveyor is concerned about these parts, the report tells you about any further investigations that are needed.